 What Is The Gas Bowl?

-The bowl seal will leak if pinched, so care needs to be taken when refitting the gas bowl.
+Bowl Seal – The bowl seal will leak if pinched, so care needs to be taken when refitting the gas bowl.
 The seals become perished over time also.

 Checking The Gas Lines

 Gas Line – Check the line for cracks and leaks.
 Replacing a gas line is an easy repair.
 Bear in mind gas line comes in different sizes, so measure the inside diameter (id) of the old line before buying.

 Leaking Gas Tanks

-Tanks are pretty durable, but if left in direct strong sun can damage them.
+Leaks – Tanks are pretty durable, but if left in the direct strong sun can damage them.
 Poor-fitting or damaged gas caps will leak.
 A gas cap must be vented.

-Lawn mower leaking oil from the air filter?
+Lawnmower leaking oil from the air filter?
 The most common reason oil is leaking from a lawn mower air filter is too much oil in the engine, but it can also happen when the mower has been on its side.